a-maldet/labelmachine/README.md

 `labelmachine` offers the following features:

 -   All types of variables can be translated: **Logical**, **Numeric**, **Character**, **Factor**
--   When translating your varaibles, you may choose between keeping the current ordering or applying a new factor ordering to your variable.
+-   When translating your variables, you may choose between keeping the current ordering or applying a new factor ordering to your variable.
 -   Assigning meaningful labels to missing values (**NA**) is no problem.
 -   Assigning **NA** to existing values is no problem.
 -   Merging two values into a single label is no problem.
 -   Transforming **data.frame** holding label assignment lists into a **lama\_dictionary** is no problem.
--   Manage your translations in **yaml** files in order to use the same translations in different projects sharing similare data.
+-   Manage your translations in **yaml** files in order to use the same translations in different projects sharing similar data.

 Further reading
 ---------------